Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/components/orange-switches.md

 ### Default

-Wrap a label / checkbox input pattern into form-group with `.toggle` class.
+Wrap a label / checkbox input pattern into `.form-group` with `.o-switch` followed by a `.toggle` class.

 {% example html %}
 <div class="form-group row o-switch">